The public and private faith of Hillary Clinton

 Since then, the Democratic nominee has adopted a Methodist mantra as her unofficial campaign slogan: "Do all the good you can, for all the people you can, in all the ways you can, as long as you ever can."
 (The Clinton campaign did not respond to requests to interview the candidate.)

-Despite these public testimonies, just 50% of Americans believe the Democratic nominee has "strong religious beliefs," according to a recent poll by the Public Religion Research Institute.
+Despite these public testimonies, less than 50% of Americans say Clinton is "very" or even "somewhat" religious, according to the Pew Research Center.

-A closer look at the survey reveals stark religious and partisan divides.
-While 78% of black Protestants, a traditional Democratic constituency, believe Clinton is religious, just 28% of white evangelicals, who lean heavily Republican, agree.
+A separate survey, by the Public Religion Research Institute, reveals stark religious and partisan divides in how Americans view the presidential nominees' faith.
+Nearly 80% of black Protestants, a traditional Democratic constituency, say Clinton has stronger religious beliefs than Trump; just 28% of white evangelicals, who lean heavily Republican, agree.

 Evangelicals' antipathy toward Clinton runs long and deep, said Ed Stetzer, executive director of the Billy Graham Center for Evangelism at Wheaton College in Illinois.

-Clinton's decades-long embrace of feminism and abortion rights clash with many conservative Christians' core values.
+Clinton's decades-long embrace of feminism and abortion rights clash with many conservative Christians' core beliefs.
 "Evangelicals see her as the personification of secular, progressive values, and that overshadows any of her self-identified religious practices."

 Many conservative Methodists though, even those who disagree with Clinton politically, say her faith appears to be authentic.